Joub Jannine

-Joub Jannine (جب جنين / ALA-LC: Jub Jannīn) is located in the Beqaa Valley in Lebanon.
+Joub Jannine (جب جنين / ALA-LC: Jub Jannīn) is a city located in the Beqaa Valley in Lebanon.

-Joub Jannine is the capital of West Beqaa.
-It is a town and the center of the Western Beqaa District, hosting the Serail, which is a main governmental building serving the area.
+Joub Jannine serves as the capital of West Beqaa and it is the center of the Western Beqaa District, hosting the Serail, which is a main governmental building serving the entire area.
 Joub Jannine is the largest and most populated town in its district with a population of 14,728.
-All major banks exist in Joub Jannine as well as a trades college, Amusement Park, indoor/outdoor soccer arena, basketball court and the weekly Souk which takes place every Saturday and is a local produce market.
+All of the county's major banks can be found in Joub Jannine as well as a trades college, Amusement Park, indoor/outdoor soccer arena, basketball court and the weekly Souk which takes place every Saturday and is a local produce market.

 Joub Jannine is surrounded by a number of villages.
 To the south there is the village of Lala, Ghazze to the north, Kamid al lawz to the east, and Kefraya, known for its wine grape vineyards, to the west.